grpc/grpc.io/content/en/docs/languages/go/generated-code.md

 `Foo(grpc.ClientStreamingServer[*MsgA, *MsgB]) error`

-Where `MsgA` is the message type of the stream sent from client-to-server and `MsgB` is the type of response from server to client.
+Where `MsgA` is the message type of the stream, sent from client-to-server and `MsgB` is the type of response from server to client.

 In this context, `grpc.ClientStreamingServer` can be used both to read the client-to-server message stream and to send the single server response message.